dmitrymomot/gokit/semver/README.md

 ## Overview

 The `semver` package provides a clean, immutable implementation of the [Semantic Versioning 2.0.0 specification](https://semver.org/).
 It offers reliable tools for parsing, validating, comparing, and manipulating version strings in Go applications.
+This package is thread-safe due to its immutable design and suitable for concurrent use in production systems.

 ## Features